 It’s hard to admit when we are wrong.
 Which is kind of the most important electoral strategy these days.
 Trickle down economics doesn’t work.
 It never has.
 But it would be a shame to admit that now.

 So later, when Trump actually contracted covid 19, it was easy to pivot to, “See, he got well quickly.
 It is not a big deal at all, you liberal crybabies.”
 At least, it was easier to do that than to say, “Oh, I guess I was wrong and was lied to and fell for it.
 It really is real.”
-Furthermore, he got top notch treatment (all on the tax payer’s dime), so of COURSE he got better.
-Anyone receiving that level of treatment would.
-But you and I are not going to receive that level of treatment.
-But by this point, we are totally into it emotionally and intellectually.
-We could not pull out now, even after he got vaccinated and THEN started recommending that others get it too.
-But by then, people were fully surrounded by the swamp he had led them to.
+It might have causes some cognitive dissonance, but by that point, the believers were totally into it emotionally and intellectually.
+Believers could not have pulled out, even after he got vaccinated and THEN started recommending that others get it too.
+By then, people were fully submerged in the swamp he had led them to.

 I’ll say it again.
 It is hard to admit when you were wrong.